KLID

-KLID is an American radio station licensed to Poplar Bluff, Missouri, broadcasting on 1340 kHz AM.
-The station airs a format consisting of news/talk and sports talk.
+KLID is an American radio station licensed to Poplar Bluff, Missouri, broadcasting on 1340 AM.
+The station airs a format consisting of talk and sports.
 It is owned by Browning Skidmore Broadcasting, Inc. KLID is the "Voice of NASCAR" in Poplar Bluff and has been the Voice of the Poplar Bluff Mules for 55 consecutive years.

 KLID was founded and named for broadcaster and broadcast engineer Don Lidenton.
 KLID former DJs include Scott Innes who was the voice of Scooby-Doo.